 Canterbury Councils information and map

-How to apply
+How to apply?

 You can look for suitable, full-time jobs in the Christchurch area.
 (Full-time jobs listed by Work and Income may qualify for the payment as well as jobs advertised directly by Christchurch employers or agencies.)
 Talk with your case manager if you would like help searching for work.